openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/connecting_openMINDS_instances.rst

 Both are defined by separate schemas and are represented differently in openMINDS instances, as shown below.

-To demonstrate this, we use the following Organization instance `Organization schema`_, which is gradually extended throughout this page:
+To demonstrate this, we use the following instance of schema type `Organization`_, which is gradually extended throughout this page:

 .. code-block:: json